BTEC: Supporting and encouraging the computer science revolution

 Schools and FE colleges can be confident that their vocational offering reflects the exciting developments within the IT sector and creative industries.

-To learn more about how the recent focus on computer science can benefit your school or college, please speak to your ICT subject advisor Gareth Byrne.
-You can call Gareth and his team on 0844 372 2186 or reach him by email at TeachingICT@pearson.com.
-You can also follow him on Twitter @PearsonICT.
+To learn more about how the recent focus on computer science can benefit your school or college, please contact your ICT subject advisor.
+You can also follow them on Twitter @PearsonICT.